aneeshia/task-test-makyee/README.md

 ## Introduction

 This project contains automated tests for Makyee website.
 The tests are written using Cypress.
-This test script validates the favourite fcuntionality when a guest user tries to favourite a property.
+This test script validates the favourite functionality when a guest user tries to favourite a property.

 ## Prerequisites